For the Majority,

 elections to get political advantage, when opinion polls suddenly

 seemed favourable for their party.
-(Well, that is unless they had
+(Unless they had the backing

-the backing of an overwhelming majority of MPs).
-Just six years
+of an overwhelming majority of MPs).
+Just six years later, Theresa

-She complied with the FTPA - getting the big majority in Parliament
+with the FTPA - getting the big majority in Parliament she needed.

-she needed.
-Suppose May hadn't managed to get the 440 votes necessary
+Suppose May hadn't managed to get the 440 votes necessary to call

-to call her 2017 election - what would she have done?
-She would
+her 2017 election - what would she have done?
+She would have abided

-have abided by the FTPA rule, accepting that this was in effect
+by the FTPA rule, accepting that this was in effect now part of

 But not Boris